 The beach is metres away from great cafes, restaurants and boutiques.
 In fact, this place is like a micro-city on a beach.
 Think of a mini-Manly or mini-Bondi.

 The surf is generally small.
 And the beach is patrolled from the start of the September school holidays to the end of the April school holidays.

 Surfing is another favourite activity at this beach.
 Experienced surfers surf off the point and beginners near the shore.
 You can book a surfing lesson with Central Coast Surf Academy.

 Also, a small rock pool for kids is located at the end of the beach.

-The other beach, at Terrigal Haven, is completely calm.
+The other beach at The Haven is completely calm.
 So this beach is popular with families with small children.
-It used to be one of our favourite beaches when the kids were small.
+It used to be one of our favourite beaches when the kids were little.

-The Skillion is another popular landmark here.
+The Skillion is a prominent landmark at The Haven.
 You can walk up the Skillion to the lookout.
-You’ll get stunning coastal views.
+You get stunning views up and down the coast.
 You can see Avoca Beach on one side and Wamberal Beach on the other.
 When it’s time to walk down the Skillion, Kids like to run down the hill.

 The lagoon is another popular spot for water activities.
 You can hire paddle boats and stand up paddle boards.

 For coffee and food, there are heaps of cafes and restaurants near the beach…

 Just across the road from the beach is Florida Beach Bar.
 You find a large beer garden with views of the ocean, a vibrant atmosphere and live music.